A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we introduced a flexible RADA algorithmic framework based on a novel value function for solving a class of Riemannian NC-L minimax problems.
 Within this framework, we proposed two customized efficient algorithms called RADA-PGD and RADA-RGD, which perform one or multiple projected/Riemannian gradient descent steps and then a proximal gradient ascent step at each iteration.
 Theoretically, we proved that the proposed algorithmic framework can find both $\varepsilon$-RGS and $\varepsilon$-ROS points of the Riemannian NC-L minimax problem within $\mathcal{O}(\varepsilon^{-3})$ iterations, achieving the best-known iteration complexity.
 We also showed how the proposed algorithmic framework can be adapted to solve an equivalent Riemannian nonsmooth reformulation of the minimax problem.
 As a by-product, we made the intriguing observation that RADA and RADA-RGD are closely related to, but essentially different from, RALM and RADMM, respectively.
 Computationally, we demonstrated the superiority of our proposed algorithms compared to existing state-of-the-art algorithms through extensive numerical results on SPCA, FPCA, and SSC.
+It is worth noting that our proposed RADA algorithmic framework and the associated algorithms are not derived from existing Euclidean methods; rather, the ideas behind their design even lead to new algorithms for NC-L minimax problems in the Euclidean setting.

 Our work suggests several directions for future research.
 One direction is to design efficient algorithms with strong theoretical guarantees for solving more general Riemannian minimax problems.
 Another direction is to develop stochastic versions of our algorithms.
 It is also worthwhile to develop efficient algorithms for broader classes of Riemannian nonsmooth composite problems by suitably exploiting their intrinsic minimax structure.